andreaskaempf/adventofcode2022/README.md

   for Part 1, but need to revisit this to formulate a true optimization and complete Part 2. (*very hard* and **incomplete**)

+* **Day 17** (Go): Simulate simple geometric shapes falling down a shaft, getting moved left and right by gusts of "gas", and falling on top of each other.
+For part 1, determine the total height of the shapes after 2022 have fallen.
+For Part 2, do the same for 1 000 000 000 000 shapes (infeasible to simulate, need to find a better way, perhaps by finding when the pattern starts to repeat, *hard* and **incomplete**)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go